London to Portsmouth canal: The Arundel and Portsmouth Canal

 Soon after the Wey and Arun was authorised, a group promoted the final link in the London to Portsmouth route, when they sought approval from the Admiralty for a canal from the Arun to Portsmouth.
 They consulted John Rennie, and although he still preferred his Grand Southern route, he knew that it would face the same objections from landowners, and elected for a route from Ford on the lower Arun to Chichester harbour, with a connecting link to the town of Chichester.
 From Chichester Harbour, boats would follow a dredged channel around Thorney and Hayling Islands and finally use the Portsea Island Canal to reach Portsmouth.
 Rennie's initial estimate of £118,990 was later revised to £125,452.
 The canal was always seen as part of a through route, with little prospect of large volumes of local trade.
-An Act of Parliament was obtained in 1817 to authorise the work, and another in 1819, to allow the canal to Chichester to accommodate small ships of 100 tons, and the Portsea Island section to be increased for 150 ton vessels.
-The Wey and Arun agreed to make further improvements, and the tolls for both canals were specified in the Act.
+The Portsmouth and Arundel Navigation Act 1817 (57 Geo.
+3. c. lxiii) was obtained to authorise the work, and another in 1819, to allow the canal to Chichester to accommodate small ships of 100 tons, and the Portsea Island section to be increased for 150 ton vessels.
+The Wey and Arun agreed to make further improvements, and the tolls for both canals were specified in the act.

 Construction of the barge canal from Hunston in the west to Ford in the east began at Ford on 20 August 1818, and work started on the Chichester Ship Canal on 1 September.
 The Chichester Canal section was the first to be opened on 9 April 1822, the Portsea Canal followed on 19 September, with the final section from Hunston the River Arun completed the London to Portsmouth link on 26 May 1823.
 Water for the canal was pumped from the River Arun by a 40 hp steam engine but its operation had to be carefully controlled according to the state of the tide, since the water could be fresh or salty.
 This was obviously not always easy to do, as salt seeped into the surrounding farmland, and the company had to pay compensation to farmers.
 John Rennie and his son, also called John Rennie reported on the canal in 1827.
 They noted that the puddling was poor in places, and non-existent in others, to the extent that parts were "incapable of holding water", and the leaks made the passage of salt into farmland worse.
 The channel around Throney and Hayling Islands, which was around 13 mi long, was passable even at low spring tides, although parts needed some extra dredging.
 A second 40 hp pumping engine supplied the Portsea Canal from a deep freshwater well, but saltwater entered the canal and contaminated some drinking water supplies, so again, compensation had to be paid.